bankubanku/blog/README.md

 This is the place where you can find stuff I wrote

-I'm learning and things I post here are wrap up of what I've learned.
 Remember to check the sources and do not treat my words as a fact, do your own research

-Stuff I wrote is related to IT, but I may start posting some food recipes
+Stuff I post here is related to IT

-You can text me on [discord](https://discordapp.com/users/414446828235259905) ;3
+If you have any feedback or just want to talk about sth else, text me ;3